Blueberry bread is a delicious quick bread recipe full of sweet blueberry flavor! The perfect way to use your fresh summer blueberries.

 How to Make Blueberry Bread

-Start by preheating the oven to 350F.
-Grease two loaf pans and set aside.
+- Step One: Preheat oven to 350F.
+Grease 2 loaf pans and set aside.

-In a large bowl, stir together sugar and eggs.
-Add in the milk and vanilla extract and mix together.
+- Step Two: In a large bowl, stir together sugar and eggs.
+Add milk and vanilla extract and mix.

-In a large bowl, stir together flour, baking powder and salt.
-Add to egg mixture and stir to combine.
-Fold in the blueberries.
-The mixture will be quite thick.
+- Step Three: In a separate bowl, stir together flour, baking powder and salt.
+Add the dry ingredients to the wet ingredients and stir to combine.
+Fold in blueberries.

-Spread into loaf pans.
-Bake for 1 hour or until a toothpick comes out of the centre of the bread clean.
+- Step Four: Pour batter evenly between the loaf pans.
+Bake for 1 hour or until a toothpick or cake tester comes out clean from the center of the loaf.

-Cool the bread for 10 minutes in the pans and then remove and place on a cooling rack.
+- Step Five: Let the bread cool for 10 minutes in pan and then remove from pan and place on a cooling rack.

 Helpful Kitchen Tools